Any pre-psychology or psychology major is welcome to join an existing student committee or start a new one.

 Student-led activity grant submission to enhance communication.

-Development of a resource page focused on preparation for graduate school (Chase is leading the charge, and Grecia and Baleria have offered support)
+Development of a centralized resource page focused on preparing students for graduate study.

 Co-leader: Grecia Gallardo